hayaAbdulaziz/Tic-Tac-Toe/README.md

 * As a user, I should be able to play the game again without refreshing the page

  ### Document your planning and tell a story about your development process and problem-solving strategy.
-Building tables on which the game will be built then JavaScript and css code work
+Building tables on which the game will be built then JavaScript and css code

  List of problems and their solution: